 Windows XP - End of Life

-During its December 2017 meeting, the CUWG agreed that common use standards used for passenger processing will not be supported on systems using the Windows XP operating system.
+During its December 2017 meeting, the CUG agreed that common use standards used for passenger processing will not be supported on systems using the Windows XP operating system.
 Read the Common Use Windows XP- End of Life document.

 It is urgent that all parties migrate systems from Windows XP to a current supported operating system, such as Windows 7 to maintain flight operations at airports, and to reduce risks and costs of security breaches.